mattboler/mft/README.md

 # MFT

-Simple feature tracking system for visual and visual-inertial systems
+A minimal feature tracker for visual or visual-inertial systems